Research

 Correcting Misinformation on Social Media

-Although questions about the prevalence of “fake news” on social media have sparked international debate, particularly after the 2016 election, concerns about the prevalence of misinformation online are longstanding.
-Such misinformation is especially problematic when it creates misperceptions that counter clear expert consensus.
-With Dr. Leticia Bode, we have used a series of studies to explore the potential for observational correction to occur on social media in the domain of health misinformation, whereby people see corrections of incorrect information posted by other social media users and update their own attitudes to reflect correct beliefs as a result.
+Concerns about the prevalence of misinformation online are longstanding.
+While we can debate just how much misinformation there is online, we do know it can be consequential and thus we need to be thinking about how to identify and mitigate its harms.
+I have worked to define misinformation and explored its frequency on Twitter and Pinterest.
+Given the problem of misinformation, with Dr. Leticia Bode I have argued that we need a Swiss cheese approach to respond, layering many different solutions that can each mitigate but not solve the problem.
+Within this framework, we have pioneered the idea of observed correction, whereby people see other people sharing misinformation on social media being corrected – and these corrections tend to lead people to update their own attitudes to reflect correct beliefs as a result.
 Our studies have suggested that the Facebook related stories algorithm can successful debunk myths about the safety of GMO foods (but not whether vaccines cause autism), and that other users on Facebook can have a similar effect.
-Examining the Zika virus, we found that such user corrections require a link to an expert source, and can be effective both on Twitter and Facebook.
+In the context of the Zika virus in 2016, we found that such user corrections work better with a link to an expert source, and can be effective both on Twitter and Facebook.
 But while two users may be required to correct misperceptions, a single tweet from the CDC is effective in mitigating misperceptions without harming the CDC’s credibility.
-Notably, however, user tone – either incivility or affirmative – did not affect the success of user corrections in reducing misperceptions, suggesting there is a lot of flexibility for users to select the tone they prefer.
-These studies suggest that users and organizations need to be more proactive in responding to misinformation on Twitter – even if they do not convince the original poster they are incorrect, they may influence the audience seeing these conversations.
+Notably, however, user tone – either incivility or affirmative – did not affect the success of user corrections in reducing misperceptions, although we still encourage people to be empathetic and understanding in their responses.

 News Literacy